xingoxu/pixiv_API-c-/ReadMe.md

 ## License:

 Feel free to use, reuse and abuse the code in this project.
+When you use this API, please [accept the term of pixiv](http://www.pixiv.net/terms/?page=term).
+The author of the API does not take any responsibility.

 Thanks for the author and the APIfounder!